Why would HubSpot suspend someone from sending email?

 If I'm suspended, what should I do?

 We will always reach out within 24 hours of a suspension, even on weekends and holidays, and generally much sooner than that.
-If you need immediate assistance, you can email us, and we will try to contact you as soon as we can.
+If you need immediate assistance, please respond to the email suspension notification and we will try to contact you as soon as we can.
 Please include your Hub ID in your email.

 In the meantime review the performance of your recent emails.
 If you already have an idea of what may have happened it will significantly expedite the process.